BK1031/StorkeCentral/README.md

 Development of the backend took priority for winter and most of spring quarter in 2022.
 Once the 3 main microservices were completed (montecito, lacumbre, rincon), frontend development began once agian.
 It was decided to do a full rewrite of the existing codebase for a couple reasons.
 The biggest one was the release of Flutter 3.0 at the end of March 2021.

-Over the course of summer 2021, development of the new frontend went into full swing, and the rest, as they say is history (main branch lol).
+Over the course of summer 2021, development of the new frontend went into full swing, and the rest, as they say is history (viewable on the main branch lol).

+Since a brand new repository was created for the rewrite, all the old commit history is gone.
+So this branch was created by just overwriting all the files with those from the original project backup (hence why theres 243 commits with the last 3 being deleting a bunch of stuff lol).

 Beta Testers:
 - Neel Tripathi